 - Brian’s lifelong interest in martial arts began with some training in the late 60’s in Kung Fu and the 70’s in Aikido.
 He spent about a year and a half studying Taoist Tai Chi in the 80’s.
 After a 20 year hiatus he finally returned to Tai Chi with Oliver Reimer and Master Peng just before the International Forum on Taijiquan in 2006 and has been training with Master Peng and other local instructors ever since.
 Brian is certified to teach Tai Chi Chigong.
 He has studied Yang style 8, 16, 24 and 48 forms, 32 and 42 sword, 36 Broadsword and Taiji Hockeystick.
 His main interest is in Chen style – Essential 18; Old Frame 1; 47 Chen sword and Chen Broadsword; and gradually progressing to Old Frame 2 and New Frame 1.

-Brian currently teaches Chen and Yang style Taiji at the Academy and serves on the Board of Directors of the Association.
+Brian currently teaches Chen and Yang style Taiji at the Academy and serves as Vice – Chairman of the Peng You Taiji Association.

 Brian is a retired Thunder Bay Firefighter and now a full-time artist: